 Although Sta.
 Ana’s beaches have been gaining popularity in the past couple of years, its shores are still pristine.

-The water is crystal clear.
+The water at Nangaramoan Beach is crystal clear.
 So much so that you can see live fish swimming in some of the shallow parts of the sea.
 The water’s not deep, though, and would recede most part of the day due to low tide.
 But it doesn’t diminish Nangaramoan’s beauty.

 Its seabed is rather stony, still abundant with corals topped with moss.